- General Requirements for Admissions Applications to GSE Programs

 Standardized Test Requirements

-Most applicants are required to submit standardized test scores from the Graduate Record Examination (GRE) General Test or Miller Analogies Test (MAT) with their application and submit an official test score report from testing sites.
+Most applicants are not required to submit standardized test scores from the Graduate Record Examination (GRE) General Test or Miller Analogies Test (MAT) with their application.
 Test score submission requirements vary by program and are as follows:

-- Psychological and Educational Services Programs: Ph.D. in Counseling Psychology (GRE General Test); Ph.D. in School Psychology (GRE General Test)
+- Psychological and educational services programs: Ph.D. in counseling psychology (GRE General Test is optional); Ph.D. in school psychology (GRE General Test is optional)

 The required exam(s) should be taken at least two months prior to the application deadline to ensure timely receipt of scores by GSE admissions.
-GRE School Code: 2259.
+GRE School Code: 2252.
 MAT School Code: 1453.
-Information about the Graduate Record Examination is available at the Educational Testing Service, Graduate Record Examinations website gre.org.
-Information about the Miller Analogies Test is available from its website at milleranalogies.com.
+Information about the Graduate Record Examination is available at the Educational Testing Service, Graduate Record Examinations website.
+Information about the Miller Analogies Test is available from its website.